Francis X. Kane: Hall of Fame

 For his role in space technology development and the engineering design concept of GPS, Colonel Kane was inducted into the U.S. Air Force Space and Missile Pioneers Hall of Fame at Lackland A.F.B., San Antonio, Texas, March 2, 2010.
 Colonel Kane's role in space systems development is authenticated by the U.S. Air Force Space and Missile Command including: "Concepts forwarded by Colonel Kane during the 1960s included space-based missile warning (Defense Support Program), space-based missile defense, manned maneuvering reentry vehicles (Space Shuttle), detection and attack of mobile missiles, laser anti-satellite weapons [ASAT], the advanced ballistic missile (MX or Peacekeeper), and a navigation satellite (NAVSTAR/GPS) system."

-Colonel Kane's role in U.S. national competitiveness, innovation and security is one of planner, design engineer, and technology strategist.
+Colonel Kane's role in U.S. national competitiveness, innovation, and security is one of planner, design engineer, and technology strategist.
 He conceptualized a systems approach to space planning that provided a platform upon which General Schriever executed a high technology defense strategy to build the U.S. Air Force space and missile capability—ushering in the Space Age.

-On May 16, 2019, Col Kane's name was inscribed on the Schriever Wall of Honor located at Los Angeles AFB, CA to commemorate his life-long contributions to the space enterprise.
+On May 16, 2019, Col Kane's name was inscribed on the Schriever Wall of Honor at Los Angeles AFB, CA to commemorate his life-long contributions to the space enterprise.

 Book

 The book "Strategy of Technology" (1970) sets forth the doctrine flowing from the early plans developed by Project Forecast and the development and deployment of the Intercontinental Ballistic Missile (ICBM) system.
 Initially, Kane was unnamed in the 1970 publication of the book.
 Stefan T. Possony and Jerry Pournelle were able to later add Colonel Kane's attribution in 1972 after he retired (1970).
 The strategy of technology doctrine is exemplified by opponents' economies failing to keep pace with investments in high technology countermeasures.
 The doctrine is exemplified by a systems approach to engineering, science and acquisition.

 After the 1980 election, President-elect Ronald Reagan asked General Schriever to prepare position papers on space policy and defense for the incoming administration.
 General Schriever asked Duke to prepare the papers, and Duke asked his friend and coauthor Jerry Pournelle to arrange a meeting of qualified people to work on it.
-The meeting included more than fifty aerospace scientists and participants including Buzz Aldrin, General Daniel Graham, rocket engineer Max Hunter, George Merrick the North American manager of the Shuttle program.
+The meeting included more than fifty aerospace scientists and participants including Buzz Aldrin, General Daniel Graham, rocket engineer Max Hunter, and George Merrick the North American manager of the Shuttle program.
 They also invited Dr. Stefan Possony, science fiction writers Poul Anderson and Robert Heinlein, Writer/engineer G. Harry Stine, and members of Edward Teller's team.
 The group met several times before and after the Reagan inauguration, and the papers, which advocated a policy of technological strategy and strategic defense, are said by many to have influenced President Reagan's "Star Wars" speech of 1983.